Salute the Badge: Salvation Army kids Shop with a Cop

 Trooper Odom says his partner this evening was a young man from Booker T. Washington High School who was able to get several pieces of clothing and a new water bottle that he’ll have for the upcoming basketball season.

-According to Deputy Brown event like this one prove to be a worthwhile experience for everyone.
+According to Deputy Brown events like this one prove to be a worthwhile experience for everyone.

 “They get to see that the police are not bad and they are not out to get you,” she said.
 “We’re here to help them.”